shichao-an/notes/docs/spec/ch3.md

 [Serial I/O](https://en.wikipedia.org/wiki/Serial_communication) has a high interrupt because its hardware buffer is usually small and needs quick servicing to avoid overflows.

+#### Processes

+A process is an environment for executing a user-level program.
+It consists of:

+* Memory address space
+* File descriptors
+* Thread stacks
+* Registers

+A process is like a "virtual early computer", where only one program is executing, with its own registers and stacks.

+Processes are multitasked by the kernel, which typically supports the execution of thousands of processes on a single system.
+They are individually identified by their **process ID** (PID), which is a unique numeric identifier.

+A process contains one or more **threads**:

+* Threads operate in the process address space and share the same file descriptors.
+* A thread is an executable context consisting of a stack, registers, and program counter.
+* Multiple threads allow a single process to execute in parallel across multiple CPUs.

 ### Doubts and Solutions